taosdata/Bailongma/blm_telegraf/README.md

-## TDengine Remote Write Adapter
+# API for Telegraf

-This is an adapter to support Prometheus remote write into TDengine.
+This is an API to support Telegraf writing data into TDengine.

 ## prerequisite